lock3/wg21/p2258/appendix.md

 choice of brackets for expressions and types are chosen somewhat arbitrarily (types appear in italics?).

-The benefit of this approach is that eliminates the need for keywords in many contexts.
+One plausible benefit of this approach is that it eliminates the need for keywords in many contexts.
 For example:

 ```cpp
 // template-id